-The above error may actually indicate that there was something wrong with the update and that Apple have indeed pulled it from their update distribution servers.
-However, if you’re persistently or frequently seeing this error message when downloading updates than it’s not necessarily the Apple Software Update server that is having issues but a content caching server somewhere on your network!
+The above error may indicate that there was something wrong with the update and that Apple has indeed pulled it from its update distribution servers.
+However, if you’re persistently or frequently seeing this error message when downloading updates then its not necessarily the Apple Software Update server that’s having issues but a content caching server somewhere on your network!

-The above error is shown when macOS is using an Apple Content Caching service that has either run out of storage space, or have been configured with insufficient storage capacity to cache the entire updates.
+The above error is shown when MacOS is using an Apple Content Caching service that has either run out of storage space, or has been configured with insufficient storage capacity to cache the entire updates.

 To fix this issue you either need to free up storage space on the device running the content caching service, disable the content caching service entirely, or increase the content caching service’s storage allocation.